 Watson is so social

 You can follow us @Watson_Wildcats for all the latest Watson news and updates on Twitter.

-‘follow Watson_Wildcats' to 40404 and you will receive all of our information via TEXT message!
+If you are not on Twitter just just text 'follow Watson_Wildcats' to 40404 and you will receive all of our information via TEXT message!
 You can also follow GISD @gisdnews.

 If you haven't done so already, you can also "like" the Watson MST PTA page on Facebook, and tell your fellow Wildcat friends.
 We'll keep you in the know!